keithmajkut/Text2ImageBot/README.md

 # Text2ImageBot
-Source files for 2 AWS Lambda python functions to integrate Slack to AWS Bedrock
+Source files for the AWS Lambda python functions to integrate Slack to AWS Bedrock.
+Full Blog Published Here ->